joshnwosu/burnplayer/README.md

 # pulsemusic
-Please swicth to the Master Branch
+Please swtich to the Master Branch